Khmer Translation Services

 Khmer Subject Expertise

-Our Khmer Translation Services is second to none.
-We assign a Khmer Translator and Editor in accordance to experience with the subject matter of the source material to ensure the Khmer Translators working on the project are familiar with the nature of the subject.
-We can provide English to Khmer translations or translate Khmer to English.
+We assign a Khmer Translator and Editor in accordance to experience with the subject matter of the source material to ensure the assigned Khmer Translator is familiar with the terminology.
+We can provide English to Khmer translation or translate Khmer to English.
+If you would like to receive a free translation as a small test we can definitely accommodate most such requests.

 Khmer is known as a Austroasiatic language, which includes languages such as Vietnamese, Mon, and Munda.
 In addition to Vietnamese, it also has been heavily influenced by Thai, Lao, Cham, and varieties of Chinese.
 This is due to the long-term cultural contact as a result of geographical proximity.
 Due to French colonialism and recent English globalization, it has also absorbed vocabulary from these respective languages as well.
 All our Khmer translators can provide professional translation Khmer to English as well as English to Khmer.